denten-courses/masters-seminar/README.md

 [145]: https://courseworks2.columbia.edu/courses/82199/files?

-## Notes:
+### Potential Worksheets (not finished)

 - Anatomy of a paper.
 - Anatomy of a book.
-- Pick one term and trace its development in the 20th century.
-- Syllabus
+- Visiting archives
+- Online corpora and databases
-- Conference Paper.
-Styles of presentation.
+- Styles of conference presentation
-- Journal Landscape
-List the major journals in your field.
+- Journal Landscape List the major journals in your field.
 Copy and paste the editorial statement.
 Research the editorial board.
 What is a journal's history.
-Look at the inaugural issue.
+Look at the inaugural issue
-- Physical archives.
-- Digital archives.
+- Syllabus
+- A Genealogy of _________